pyblosxom/pyblosxom/docs/comments.rst

 Cons:

-* it's a web-service that you have no control over
+* it's a web service that you have no control over
 * it might be difficult to move your comments over to a new system

 If this is interesting to you, `sign up for a Disqus account`_.